etendosoftware/docs/docs/developer-guide/etendo-mobile/tutorials/create-example-subapplication-rx.md

 This tutorial provides an extensive, step-by-step guide to help you create a new sub-app from our base project, which can be found on Github as [Subapp Base](https://github.com/etendosoftware/com.etendoerp.subapp.base){target="_blank"}.
 By following these instructions, you will gain the capability to create a fully functional standalone subapplication, utilizing the power of RX and harnessing the potential of Etendo UI Library components, detailed in our comprehensive guide, installation and usage on the [Storybook](https://develop--649b07373a33e896f7881dd9.chromatic.com/?path=/docs/how-to-install-steps--docs){target="_blank"}.
 This process not only enables you to develop a unique sub-app but also contributes to the expansion of your application ecosystem by integrating a classic module, thereby enhancing its overall functionality and versatility.

 !!! info
-    Before starting this tutorial must have done in [Create New Subapplication](/developer-guide/etendo-mobile/tutorials/create-new-subapplication){target="_blank"} tutorial.
+    Before starting this tutorial, visit the [Create New Subapplication](/developer-guide/etendo-mobile/tutorials/create-new-subapplication){target="_blank"} tutorial.

 ## Setup

 ----------
 ### Create new Module

-Following the documentation about [how to create a new etendo classic module](/developer-guide/etendo-mobile/tutorials/create-new-subapplication/#create-a-new-etendo-classic-module){target="_blank"}, you have to create a new module in the etendo classic and it have to look like this:
+Following the documentation about [how to create a new etendo classic module](/developer-guide/etendo-mobile/tutorials/create-new-subapplication/#create-a-new-etendo-classic-module){target="_blank"}, you have to create a new module in Etendo classic and it has to look like this:

 ![modules-creation.png](/assets/developer-guide/etendo-mobile/create-example-subapplication/modules-creation.png)

 !!! tip
-    - Notice that the name can be anything you want, but the type have to be setted as Module.
+    - Notice that the name can be anything you want, but the type has to be setted as Module.
     - The _description field_ is free and also _required_.

 ### Dynamic app and role configuration

-As the same as the previos section, the dynamic app and role have to be configured following the documentation about the [dynamic app window](/developer-guide/etendo-mobile/tutorials/create-new-subapplication/#dynamic-app-window){target="_blank"}.
+The same as the previous section, the dynamic app and role have to be configured following the documentation about the [dynamic app window](/developer-guide/etendo-mobile/tutorials/create-new-subapplication/#dynamic-app-window){target="_blank"}.

 #### Dynamic app